luting-hnu/EGRCNN/README.md

 train.py
 ```
 ## Test
-You can train your own model or download our [pre-trained model](https://drive.google.com/file/d/1WhhCof1bfq1JCyHtsgmirGzW6tY0996x/view)
+You can use your own trained model or download our [pre-trained model](https://drive.google.com/file/d/1WhhCof1bfq1JCyHtsgmirGzW6tY0996x/view)

 ```bash
 test.py